rakugoteam/Docs/README.md

 # This are Docs for Rakugo

 Inspired by [Ren'Py](https://www.renpy.org),
-Rakugo is a framework aimed at providing a better toolset for narrative-based games on [Godot](https://godotengine.org).
+Rakugo is a project aimed at providing a better toolset for narrative-based games on [Godot](https://godotengine.org).